Anuragghosh12/OneMoreDream-EpicMegaJam/README.md

 + Updated Readme

 ## Copyright Notice:
-The artwork and assets used in this game have been acuried under CC commons and fair-use policy.
+The artwork and assets used in this game have been acquired under CC commons and fair-use policy.
 The art belongs to their respective owner and in no way is being used for monetary gains or business practices.
 The project is just a proof of concept and will not be used for financial gains.
 The game does not seek to hurt any individual or corporation and is purely a work of fiction.